Your credit report is one of the fundamental financial documents that represent your overall financial health.

 You’ll be required to provide the following information in order to receive your report:

-- Your full name (and any names you’ve used in the previous year including maiden name if recently married)
+- Your full name (and any names you’ve used in the previous year, including your maiden name if recently married)

 - Your current address (and recent addresses if you’ve moved during the previous two calendar years)